samgoldman/VirtualHand/README.md

 # VirtualHand

-Warning!
-This branch will auto-deploy to the overland server every night at midnight!

 ## Environmental Variables Required to Run:
 - ADMIN_INITIAL_PASSWORD : The initial password for the administrator account (currently unused)
 - JWT_SECRET : the secret for jsonwebtoken (random string)